Wildhoney/Immertation/README.md

 // Get the draft value (annotated value or actual model value) state.inspect.name.draft(); // returns annotated value if pending, otherwise model value

+// Wait for a value to have no pending annotations const value = await state.inspect.name.settled(); // resolves when annotations are pruned

 // Works with nested paths
 state.inspect.user.profile.email.pending();